ietf-wg-keytrans/draft-arch/draft-mcmillion-keytrans-architecture.md

 that log entry.

-Applications are primarily able to manage the privacy of their data in KT by enforcing access control policies on the basic operations performed by users, as discussed in {{protocol-overview}}.
+Applications are primarily able to manage the privacy of their data in KT by relying on these properties when they enforce access control policies on the queries issued by users, as discussed in {{protocol-overview}}.
 For example if two users aren't friends, an application can block these users from searching for each other's lookup keys.
 This prevents the two users from learning about each other's existence.
 If the users were previously friends but no longer are, the application can prevent the users from searching for each other's keys and learning the contents of any subsequent account updates.

 TODO specify the rest of the privacy guarantees of the finished protocol